DigitalGlobe/GGD-gbdxm/doc/modelreference.md

 A segmentation model performs pixel by pixel classification of the input image and generates a confidence per label confidence mask.
 Pixels in each label above a confidence are vectorized into polygons for output.
-The confidence of each polygon is the average of the pixels that are contained.
+The confidence of each polygon is the average of the pixels that are contained within it.

 Input layer:
  - _Input image_ of size {`batch size`, `number of channels`, `image height`,